 There are a few good spots to stop for lunch or a break along the way.
 There are a few picnic tables at the trailhead, but we recommend skipping those due to the better options ahead.

-About 75% the way to Watridge Lake there is a slightly hidden bench in a clearing on the right-hand side of the trail.
+About 75% of the way to Watridge Lake there is a slightly hidden bench in a clearing on the right-hand side of the trail.
 It’s a nice spot to stop and enjoy the surrounding views and to rest your legs before the steep climb to Karst Spring.

 There are also a few benches along the steep hiking trail to the spring.
 The riverside / waterfall scenery makes it a pretty epic place to stop.
 It’s also much cooler here, making it a good place to stop on a hot summer day.
 These benches are pretty popular though, so you may not get one.